jrouly/trajectory/README.md

 [![Join the chat at https://gitter.im/jrouly/trajectory](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/jrouly/trajectory?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Trajectory is a working title for my CS 390 undergraduate research project.
-I am taking university syllabus data and applying LDA topic modeling.
+I am taking university course description data and applying LDA topic modeling.

 ## Requirements

 The basic requirements are Java JDK 7 or higher, Python 3.0 or higher.
-Optionally, the system dependencies `catdoc` and `pdftotext` are recommended for converting DOC and PDF syllabus datasets to standard textual formats.
+Support for the database layer requires system copies of MySQL, PostGres, SQLite, or similar software.

 ## Setup

 Note that this project contains an unholy combination of Bash scripts, Python tools, and Java code.
 Proceed with setup carefully.

 Begin by exporting the `$TRJ_HOME` path variable.

     $ export TRJ_HOME=$(pwd)

-Running the setup script will create and activate a virtual environment and install Python requirements.

-    $ bin/setup

 You will also need to build any compiled code.

+    $ bin/util/build

+If at any time you wish to clear the compiled code, execute the included clean script.

-    $ bin/build
+    $ bin/util/clean

+To specify or change the database URI and scheme, modify the `config.py` file.
+Specifically, look for `DATABASE_URI`.
+It defaults to a SQLite file named `data.db`.

 ## Use

-To scrape and process downloaded syllabus data, use the `trj-scrape` script.
+To scrape and process downloaded syllabus data, use the `bin/scrape` script.

-    $ bin/trj-scrape [-h] [--version] [--debug] {scrape,clean} {targets}
+    $ bin/scrape [-h] [--version] [--debug]
+                  {download,export,import-topics} ...

+To execute the learning module, use the `bin/learn` script.

+    $ bin/learn -debug -in <path> [-iterations <n>] [-out <path>] [-threads <n>] [-topics <n>]

-### To download syllabi from a prebuilt target
+### Download syllabi from a prebuilt target

-#### Scrape: Download

-    $ bin/trj-scrape scrape [target] --download

-#### Scrape: Clean

-Cleaning processes the raw syllabus data, removing meta data, and resulting in single-line bags of words.

-    $ bin/trj-scrape scrape [target] --clean

-#### Data: Clean

-Cleaning the data directory refers to deleting the downloaded and processed syllabus data.

-    $ bin/trj-scrape clean {data,logs,all}
+    $ bin/scrape download [-h] {targets}

+### Export downloaded data to disk

+    $ bin/scrape export [-h] --data-directory <directory>

+This exports data in a format that can be read in by the `Learn` module.

-### LDA Topic Modeling
+### Run Topic Modeling

-To run LDA topic modeling, use the `trj-learn` script.

-    $ bin/trj-learn -data <path> [-debug] [-iterations <num>] [-threads <num>]
+    $ bin/learn -debug -in <path> [-iterations <n>] [-out <path>] [-threads <n>] [-topics <n>]

+If the `-out <path>` is not specified, data will be printed to standard output.
+Otherwise, it will be printed to timestamped CSV files that can be read into the `Visualize` module.